viniciusmorgado/musl-clang/README.md

-# musl-clang for Fedora 29
+# musl-clang wrapper for Fedora 29

 A clang wrapper for musl C library.